Sensory neuron

-== Types and function ==
+Types and function

-Different types of sensory neurons have different sensory receptors that respond to different kinds of stimuli.
+Sensory neurons in vertebrates are predominantly pseudounipolar or bipolar, and different types of sensory neurons have different sensory receptors that respond to different kinds of stimuli.
 There are at least six external and two internal sensory receptors:

 External receptors

 External receptors that respond to stimuli from outside the body are called exteroreceptors.
-Exteroreceptors include olfactory receptors (smell), taste receptors, photoreceptors (vision), hair cells (hearing), thermoreceptors (temperature), and a number of different mechanoreceptors (stretch, distortion).
+Exteroreceptors include chemoreceptors such as olfactory receptors (smell), taste receptors, photoreceptors (vision), thermoreceptors (temperature), nociceptors (pain), hair cells (hearing and balance).
+There are a number of other different mechanoreceptors for touch and proprioception (stretch, distortion and stress).

 Smell

 The sensory neurons involved in smell are called olfactory sensory neurons.
 These neurons contain receptors, called olfactory receptors, that are activated by odor molecules in the air.
 The molecules in the air are detected by enlarged cilia and microvilli.
 These sensory neurons produce action potentials.
 Their axons form the olfactory nerve, and they synapse directly onto neurons in the cerebral cortex (olfactory bulb).
 They do not use the same route as other sensory systems, bypassing the brain stem and the thalamus.
 The neurons in the olfactory bulb that receive direct sensory nerve input, have connections to other parts of the olfactory system and many parts of the limbic system.
-9.

 Taste

+Taste sensation is facilitated by specialized sensory neurons located in the taste buds of the tongue and other parts of the mouth and throat.
+These sensory neurons are responsible for detecting different taste qualities, such as sweet, sour, salty, bitter, and savory.
+When you eat or drink something, chemicals in the food or liquid interact with receptors on these sensory neurons, triggering signals that are sent to the brain.
+The brain then processes these signals and interprets them as specific taste sensations, allowing you to perceive and enjoy the flavors of the foods you consume.
+When taste receptor cells are stimulated by the binding of these chemical compounds (tastants), it can lead to changes in the flow of ions, such as sodium (Na+), calcium (Ca2+), and potassium (K+), across the cell membrane.
+In response to tastant binding, ion channels on the taste receptor cell membrane can open or close.
+This can lead to depolarization of the cell membrane, creating an electrical signal.

 Similar to olfactory receptors, taste receptors (gustatory receptors) in taste buds interact with chemicals in food to produce an action potential.